Ball Was Life, and Sometimes It Still Is

 What basketball has meant to me lately, years after it meant everything.

 I remember looking over the rosters in the school gym, after our games one week.
 I was frustrated.
-My team, the Blue team, had Jaytona, arguably the best player in the league.
+My team had Jaytona, arguably the best player in the league.
 But the other team was stacked.
-They had guys like Daniel, and Brett — who even as a 10-year-old somehow had the underarm hair and shoulders of an adult.
-It took me a moment to realize that, in the eyes of the league, I was good enough to anchor the Blue team.
+They had Daniel, and Brett — who even at 10 somehow had the armpit hair and shoulders of an adult.
+It took a moment to realize that, in the eyes of the league, I was good enough to anchor the Blue team.
 If Jaytona was Kevin Garnett, I was Stephon Marbury.

 I think we lost.
 It didn’t matter.
 I competed and played well.
 I was on my way to something bigger.